Bridgit-SPC/Grants-Program/applications/metaweb-nftbook.md

 We have developed the assets for the generative NFTs including 21 transparent PNG word art files with the words "The Metaweb" using the X-Files font as well as 13 PNG images and 13 gifs for the backgrounds.
 These will be used to create 1,111 generative pre-sale NFTs.
 There will be four levels of rarity for word art files and for the backgrounds: Common (80%), Rare (15%), Epic (4%), and Legendary (1%).

-The generative images will likley be created using https://generate-nft.online.
+The generative images will likely be created using https://generate-nft.online.

 We have developed the basic art for the NFT book as well.
 We will be making three different versions